 If you are found to have lacked testamentary capacity when you made your Will, your Will could be deemed invalid.

-Proving that a person lacked testamentary capacity at the time the will was written can be difficult, especially when the Testator has since passed away.
+Proving that a person lacked testamentary capacity at the time the Will was written can be difficult, especially when the Testator has since passed away.
 But it is possible.
-Commonly it is argued that the Testator lacked testamentary capacity due to old age, an illness such as dementia or Alzheimer’s, or due to the effects of medication.
+Commonly it is argued that the Testator lacked testamentary capacity due to old age, an illness such as dementia or Alzheimer's, or due to the effects of medication.

-If you are making a Will and you’re concerned that your capacity could be called into doubt after your death, you should ask a medical practitioner to be one of the witnesses to your Will.
+If you are making a Will and you're concerned that your testamentary capacity could be called into question after your death, you should ask a medical practitioner to be one of the witnesses to your Will.
 This will confirm that a medical professional believed you to have testamentary capacity when you signed your Will, which will help to uphold the validity of your Will.

 When making a Will, you must do so voluntarily.
 This means that you, and only you, must decide what to put in your Will.
-Others are not allowed to manipulate the contents of the Will by exerting physical, verbal or emotional power over you.
+Others are not allowed to manipulate the contents of your Will by exerting physical, verbal or emotional power over you.

 If you are found to have been unduly influenced when making your Will, it could be deemed invalid.
 If you are concerned about this, you should get independent legal advice.

-Will Signed in front of Witnesses
+Sign Your Will in front of Witnesses

 You must sign your Will in the presence of two independent witnesses.
 These two witnesses must then also sign the Will in your presence.